Ask a Question

 Rider, sharing a twin or double room

-Included Udaipur transfers by road, accommodation, all meals, mineral water, select drinks (some alcoholic) on the ride, riding as detailed in the programme and sightseeing tickets in Udaipur.
+Included Udaipur transfers by road, 7 nights accommodation (in shared rooms), all meals, mineral water, select drinks (some alcoholic) on the ride, riding as detailed in the programme and sightseeing tickets in Udaipur.

-Not included Flights, travel insurance, Indian visa, personal expenses, tips for guides/staff.
+Not included Flights, travel insurance, Indian visa, alcoholic drinks at hotels, personal expenses, tips for guides/staff.

 Extras